Hepatitis C Virus Genotype, Serum

 An "Undetected" result indicates the absence of detectable hepatitis C virus (HCV) RNA in the specimen.

-Subtypes are not reported for HCV genotypes 2 to 6 due to limitations of the current genotyping assay in accurately differentiating the various subtypes of these genotypes.
+This assay is able to differentiate between HCV subtypes 1a and 1b.
+However, subtypes are not reported for HCV genotypes 2 to 5 due to limitations of the current genotyping assay in accurately differentiating the various subtypes of these genotypes.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-This assay should NOT be used as a screening test for hepatitis C virus (HCV) infection.
-It should be requested only on specimens obtained from patients confirmed to be actively infected with HCV.
+This assay should not be used as a screening test for hepatitis C virus (HCV) infection.
+It should be requested only on specimens obtained from patients confirmed to have HCV RNA levels in serum of > or =500 IU/mL.

 Known cross-reactivity between the assay probes and various HCV genotypes limits the ability of this assay to identify multiple HCV genotypes present in a given specimen.
 Such cross-reactivity or the actual presence of multiple HCV genotypes in the same specimen may result in an "Indeterminate" test result.